AdaCore/gnatstudio/docs/users_guide/extending.rst

     Windows, where the default HTML browser is used.
 Not specified by default, which means GPS tries to find a suitable HTML browser.
-Only change this value if GPS cannot find a HTML browser, or if the browser found isn't the one you prefer.
+Only change this value if GPS cannot find a HTML browser, or if the browser found is not the one you prefer.

   .. _Print_Command: